garrett-sutton/garrett-sutton.github.io/_posts/2024-3-21-sabbatical-transportation-lodging.md

 Paris, but it seems logistically harder and probably more expensive because:
-- need to stay somewhere close to the train station in Bayeaux (unless we look for more public transit)
+- need to stay somewhere close to the train station in Bayeaux (unless we look for more public transit, but Normandy has less public transit than other parts of France)
 - need to carry all of our bags with us on Tuesday after we've already checked out of the hotel
 - probably need to find a bus tour or some other